I MISS MY GIRLFRIENDS

-Hinithunvelaashey Kalaa, with fifty-two episodes that was aired on TVM eons ago, explored the lives of two best friend girls living on the island of Kelai.
+And yet, this was not the first series I have written where the entire series revolves around women.
+Hinithunvelaashey Kalaa, with fifty-two episodes aired on TVM eons ago, explored the lives of two best friends, girls living on the island of Kelai.
 While writing Girlfriends, I felt the same intensity and compassion I had for Hinithunvelaashey Kalaa, but a notch above, given that I had to deal with not just two but an array of women characters.
-And they are tossed into today’s society which has changed considerably and is fierce and harsh.
+And they were tossed into today’s society, which has changed considerably and is fierce and harsh.

 I am grateful to Munko and executive producer Saaji for trusting me to write this series to all my heart’s desires.
 I hope I have delivered to their satisfaction.
 If only the streamer had given some analytics after premiering each episode.
 Otherwise, I wouldn’t have bugged them occasionally for feedback.